greenelab/phenoplier/environment/README.md

     # Adjust the number of cores available for general tasks
     export PHENOPLIER_N_JOBS=2

-    # If you run the notebooks from the command line (using the
-    # `nbs/run_nbs.sh` script), this variable tells papermill to automatically
-    # override notebooks once finished (recommended).
-If not set, it will
-    # ask what you want to do.
-    export PHENOPLIER_RUN_NBS_OVERRIDE=1

     # Export this variable if you downloaded the manuscript sources and want to
     # generate the figures for it.
     export PHENOPLIER_MANUSCRIPT_DIR=/tmp/manuscript_dir